 - community service projects such as tutoring, food drives, or Habitat build days.

-The Law School does not administer the NY Rule and is unable to confirm that any specific pro bono project qualifies.
-Students with questions about what work counts should email the New York State Unified Court System directly at firstname.lastname@example.org.
+The Law School does not administer the New York Rule and is unable to confirm that any particular pro bono project qualifies.
+Students with questions about what pro bono hours can be counted should email the New York State Unified Court System directly at email@example.com.